98Haeng/98Haeng/README.md

 # 🖐Welcome to My Github!!🖐

 ## My Introduce📗
 - My github name is @98Haeng.
-I'm major in Department of Management Information System in Myongji University.
+- Bachelor of Department of Management Information System in Myongji University (2018~2024)

 ## Interest and Study